jesersu/Weather-Dashboard-Application/README.md

 Recent commits showcase the TDD and iterative development approach:

 ```
+bc8a6eb Fix all failing unit tests - 100% test pass rate achieved
+87251a1 Update README.md with latest features and comprehensive documentation
 985a626 Fix WeatherFlowIntegrationTests by clearing cache and adding MockLocationManager
 27bc2d7 Fix MockWeatherService protocol conformance and add MockLocationManager
 351582f Prevent autocomplete panel when searchText set programmatically